drquinn/imu-unlock/README.md

 IMU Unlock
 =====================

-Render IMU (Inertial Measurement Unit) movement in the browser with node.js and three.js.
+Render IMU (inertial measurement unit) movement in the browser with node.js and three.js.

 Unlock with gesture control.